A performance about transnational surrogacy

 German and English (original) or English (international version) for 30 people in the audience.

 Stage & Costume Designer Philine Rinnert

 Opening: 12.10.2017 Sophiensaele Berlin

-A Flinn Works Production in cooperation with Sophiensaelen Berlin and Theater Tuchlaube Aarau.
+A Flinn Works Production in cooperation with Sophiensaele Berlin and Theater Tuchlaube Aarau.
 Funded by Berliner Senatsverwaltung für Kultur und Europa, Fonds Darstellende Künste, Hessisches Ministerium für Wissenschaft und Kunst, Kulturamt der Stadt Kassel, Gerhard-Fieserer Stiftung and MMB Goethe-Institut Mumbai.
-The performance at CREA Amsterdam is supported by Goethe-Institut Netherlands.
+The performance at CREA Amsterdam was supported by Goethe-Institut Netherlands.

 “Somehow contradictions can coexist, just as an audience member can be transformed from a surrogate mother into a gay father (...)
 With ‘Global Belly’, Flinn Works have created a sensational, clever and complex work, which deals with a topic that is as emotionally and existentially charged like few others - and therefore appears made for the theater.
 But it also examines the much larger context: the global distribution of privileges is subtly illuminated on the basis of fertility industry, as is the rapid shifting of ethical boundaries in society.''

 "Flinn Work's latest creation 'Global Belly' questions the legality of surrogacy, the complexity of the business, the pain of childlessness and the use of women's bodies in this capitalist world.
 But it never tries to give an answer.
 Instead the interaction with the audience is almost like a therapy, where you will search and find the answers, also to your deepest desires, to your own hidden queries."

 Deutsche Welle, Bengali Blog